Joe Kenney studied figurative and monumental sculpture for two and one-half years at the University of

 Infant Jesus Catholic Church Lumberton, Texas.

-Public Library, Georgetown, Texas.
+Georgetown Public Library, Georgetown, Texas.

-Blessed Kateri Tekakwitha, 14-inch bronze statue, Chamber of Commerce, Pawhuska, Oklahoma.
+Saint Kateri Tekakwitha, 14-inch bronze statue, Chamber of Commerce, Pawhuska, Oklahoma.

 Model for 9-foot statue.